Bayesian estimation in multiple comparisons

 This section will focus on the minimum amount of information needed on Bayesian data analysis for the remainder of this paper.
 With such an immense topic, anything more than the basics would be unrealistic given the scope of the present paper.
 A user-friendly introduction to the topic is provided in Kruschke & Liddell (2018), Garcia (2021, ch.
 10) and Garcia (2023).
 Comprehensive introductions to Bayesian data analysis are provided in McElreath (2020) and Kruschke (2015).

 Bayesian models estimate effects by sampling from the posterior distribution by using a wide range of algorithms, not by solving the theorem above analytically (which is computationally impossible even for relatively simple models).
-Think of this sampling as a “random walk” in the parameter space—this is indeed the typical metaphor employed for Markov-Chain Monte Carlo methods, which are commonly associated with posterior sampling.
+Think of this sampling as a “random walk” in the parameter space2—this is indeed the typical metaphor employed for Markov-Chain Monte Carlo methods, which are commonly associated with posterior sampling.
 Suppose we are interested in the difference in means between two groups.
 Our model will consider a multitude of possible values for this difference.
 Each value will yield a probability: “take value 0.7 and calculate the probability of observing this value given the data being modelled”.
 After enough values are considered (i.e., iterations), the sampling algorithm will have visited values that are more likely (given the data) more frequently.
 This clustering gives us our posterior distribution for the parameter in question, i.e., the difference between the two groups.
-In reality, we will use a language called Stan (Carpenter et al., 2017), which employs a technique called Hamiltonian Monte Carlo.
+In reality, we will use a language called Stan (Carpenter et al., 2017), which employs an algorithm called Hamiltonian Monte Carlo (HMC).
 A “random walk” is not the best way to describe HMC, but the idea is still valid for our purposes here.
-Fig. 2 illustrates the end of a random walk for two parameters in a regression model, \(\hat\beta_0\) and \(\hat\beta\), which results in a joint posterior distribution where the most visited values for both parameters in question are at the peak of the distribution.
+Fig. 3, from Garcia (2021, p.
+220), illustrates the end of a random walk for two parameters in a regression model, \(\hat\beta_0\) and \(\hat\beta\), which results in a joint posterior distribution where the most visited values for both parameters in question are at the peak of the distribution.

 You may be wondering how we can know that the model has correctly converged onto the right parameter space, i.e., the right parameter values given the data.
 Our algorithms use multiple chains to explore said space.
 If all chains (typically four) converge by the end of the sampling, we know the model has converged.
 We can check this convergence in different ways.
 For example, we could visually inspect the chains to see if they have clustered in a particular region.